2022–23 Tennessee State Tigers basketball team

 The 2022–23 Tennessee State Tigers basketball team represented Tennessee State University in the 2022–23 NCAA Division I men's basketball season.
-The Tigers, led by fifth-year head coach Brian Collins, played their home games at the Gentry Complex in Nashville, Tennessee as members of the Ohio Valley Conference.
+The Tigers, led by fifth-year head coach Brian Collins, played their home games at the Gentry Complex in Nashville, Tennessee as members of the Ohio Valley Conference (OVC).

+The Tigers finished the season 18–14, 10–8 in OVC play, to finish in a tie for third place.
+As the No. 4 seed in the OVC tournament, they lost in the quarterfinals to Southeast Missouri State.

 Previous season

-The Tigers finished the 2021–22 season 14–18, 8–10 in OVC play to finish in a tie for fifth place.
+The Tigers finished the 2021–22 season 14–18, 8–10 in OVC play, to finish in a tie for fifth place.
 They defeated SIU Edwardsville in the first round of the OVC tournament, before falling to Southeast Missouri State in the quarterfinals.